huwaidanur/CapstoneProject2-DataScience-Purwadhika/README.md

 The most common trip distances are 1.5 - 3 miles, contributing 30.28% to the total fare amount.
 The most frequent trip durations are 10-20 minutes, contributing 40.32% to the total fare amount.

 Technologies Used
-Python
+1. Python
-Pandas
+2. Pandas
-Matplotlib/Seaborn for data visualization
+3. Matplotlib/Seaborn for data visualization
-Jupyter Notebook
+4. Jupyter Notebook

 Data Insights and Analysis
 This analysis provides insights into:

-Trip distribution across different times of day, days of the week, and locations.
+1. Trip distribution across different times of day, days of the week, and locations.
-The relationship between trip length and fare amount.
+2. The relationship between trip length and fare amount.
-Payment trends and tipping behaviors.
+3. Payment trends.

 Recommendations
 Based on the analysis, the following recommendations can enhance taxi service:
 1. Optimize Taxi Availability: Focus on peak travel times, particularly 7-9 AM and 3-6 PM.
 2. Target Marketing on Tuesdays: Since Tuesday has the highest trip volume, marketing campaigns could be especially effective on this day.
 3. Promote Street Hail Usage: As most passengers use street hail, campaigns encouraging this option could boost usage.